HaneenSu/HaneenSu.github.io/index.md

 ### News!

+**<a href="https://www.nature.com/articles/s41598-024-70508-1" target="_blank">Accepted Journal paper at Scientific Reports</a>**\
+Evaluation of perceived urgency from single-trial EEG data elicited by upper-body vibration feedback using deep learning\
+August, 2024_

 **<a href="https://www.nature.com/articles/s41598-024-65289-6" target="_blank">Accepted Journal paper at Scientific Reports</a>**\
 EEG correlates to perceived urgency elicited by vibration stimulation of the upper body\
 _June, 2024_